The HistoryAccess.com Interviews:

 I was always trying to get more screen time for the downstairs people.
 Quite often, talking to a writer then, or other actors, I would explode and defend my class.
 The people involved in producing the program were more upstairs people.
 I thought at times that a sort of class system was at work.
 I fought it!

-It isn’t unusual in England to be interested in the class system.
-People in England have always been obsessed with it.
+People in England have always been obsessed with the class system.
 It was such an inequity.
 You didn’t get on for your brains, you’d get on because of your accent, your money, nepotism.

 Q. So you would make your feelings known while the show was being shot?
 Along the lines of, “Hey, let’s have more for us”?